-We urge you to visit Arlington’s farmers markets and support our local farmers and vendors who have had to pivot quickly to meet these new safety guidelines during the ongoing COVID crisis.
+We urge you to visit Arlington’s farmers markets and support our local farmers and vendors who continue to adapt to new safety guidelines during the ongoing COVID crisis.
 Some experienced hardship as farmers lost other markets like restaurants, schools and institutions when they closed.
 Visit the farmers market websites to learn about their current guidelines, operational adjustments, and pre-ordering opportunities.

 Arlington Farmers Market, N. 14th Street & N. Courthouse Road